 The Sony WH-CH510 on-ear headphones are a great student option for remote learning as these straddle the line of affordability and quality.
 These are wireless and offer Sony-level superior sound quality, and feature a light plastic build to keep the price, and weight, low.

-Despite the comfy lightweight build, these manage a whopping 35 hours on a single charge before a quick recharge via USB-C. Of course, these won't offer active noise cancelling for that price but the cushioning does a good job of drowning out most background noise passively anyway.
-These are on ear, not over ear, so these headphones may not be as comfy or as noise cancelling as others.
+Despite the comfy lightweight build, these manage a whopping 35 hours on a single charge before a quick recharge via USB-C. Of course, these won't offer active noise cancelling for that price but the cushioning does a good job of drowning out most background noise anyway.
+These are on ear, not over ear, so these headphones may not be as comfy as others.